andrea-st1701/BattleShip/README.md

 Studying at: liceo M. Fanti, Italy, Carpi (MO)

 I'm a beginner, please take some time to review my code and let me know if there is anything I can do to improve it, I appreciate any piece of advice.
 Thanks.

+NEWS!!
+I'm learning to use sfml and may use it for a new and better version of this game, stay tuned.